EUDR Compliance: Achieving a Deforestation-Free Supply Chain

 The Forest Stewardship Council (FSC) is an international, non-governmental organisation dedicated to promoting responsible management of the world’s forests.
 Forests are inspected and certified against strict standards.
 In addition to forest certification, the FSC system includes a certified chain of custody that tracks the timber through the supply chain from the forest to the final user.

-Consumers may look for the Forest Stewardship Council-approved logo and or the Zero Waste to Landfill certification on the products they purchase.
+Consumers may look for the Forest Stewardship Council-approved logo on the products they purchase.

 Sustainable packaging